 Alzheimer disease (AD) is a chronic, progressive neurodegenerative disorder characterized by a global, nonreversible impairment in cerebral functioning.

-Characterized by memory loss, loss of social and occupational functioning, diminished executive function, speech and motor deficits, personality change, plus behavioral and psychological disturbance.
+AD is characterized by memory loss, loss of social and occupational functioning, diminished executive function, speech and motor deficits, personality change, and behavioral and psychological disturbance.

 Brain lesions are marked by neurofibrillary tangles, senile plaques, neuronal loss, and brain atrophy, with defects in acetylcholine synthesis at the cellular level.